gabrielnardes/sorting-viewer/README.md

 :white_large_square: Download video of the algoritms

+:white_large_square: Full screen for one algorithm of choice

 :white_check_mark: Fast and slow version for Selection Unstable Sort

 :white_large_square: Fast and slow version for Selection Stable Sort